neondatabase/website/content/posts/2022-06-30-prisma-day-talk/index.md

 ---
-title: 'A demo of Neon at Prisma Day 2022'
+title: 'Showcase of Neon Branching to Run Prisma Migrations'
-description: ' Get a live walkthrough of serverless Postgres'
+description: 'presention at Prisma Day 2022'
 author: 'Nikita Shamgunov'
 ---

-My presentation to Prisma Day 2022 attendees in Berlin, which includes a live demo of Neon, is now available.
+In this presentation we demostrate our focus on developer experience (DevX) at Neon.
+You will learn about Neon architecture of separation of storage and compute, how it allows for serverless Postgres, and unique ability of Neon to create database branches.

-We made building for developer experience (DevX) our architectural driver, giving modern developers a straightforward, easy, and intuitive Postgres.
-We're always asking ourselves how we can advance in technology faster to make a better developer experience.
+We put it all together in a demo with Neon, Vercel, Prisma, and GitHub actions to run migrations.
+As part of a migration we create a database branch in Neon and a migraion inside the branch without impacting the production database.
+Only if this succeeds we proceed to running migration in the production branch.

-See the video for additional details and a demonstration of Neon.
+We are working with the Prisma team to productize the demo and it a standard way of using Prisma and Neon.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/h0VuXnCuQN4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>